-Go Ahead Group Coordinator Debbie has been traveling with Go Ahead and EF Education First for 13 years, bringing groups of friends and family members on tours spanning the globe from Italy to Thailand.
-Having just returned from her 19th tour, Debbie has learned some expert tips and travel tricks to help her group members always have an amazing time—and to a build a loyal group of fellow adventurers.
+Go Ahead Group Coordinator Debbie has been traveling with Go Ahead and EF Education First for over 13 years, bringing groups of friends and family members on tours spanning the globe from Italy to Thailand.
+Having embarked on almost 20 tours, Debbie has learned some expert tips and travel tricks to help her group members always have an amazing time—and to a build a loyal group of fellow adventurers.
 One thing that she does to bring a personal touch to her trips is weave in fun surprises that her group members will remember forever.

 My artist friend personalized the berets with the travelers’ names.
 We presented the hats when we arrived at the tower.
 Everyone was thrilled and quite proud to model their berets!
 I was worried that it might be “too touristy,” but when strangers kept asking us where they could purchase the berets, I knew it was a truly unforgettable moment.